ianyh/Amethyst/docs/configuration-files.md

 # Configuration Files

-Amethyst will pick up a config file located at `~/.amethyst.yml`.
+Amethyst will pick up a config file located at `~/.amethyst.yml` or `~/.config/amethyst/amethyst.yml` in this order.
 A sample can be found at [/.amethyst.sample.yml](../.amethyst.sample.yml)

 ## Configuration Keys